MoxPy/recipes-extractor/README.md

     Update the starting_number and ending_number variables in the script to the desired range of recipe IDs.

     Run the script.
-The script will generate a list of URLs within the specified range and extract nutrients and ingredients for each recipe.
+The script will extract nutrients and ingredients for each recipe in urls.